 A cute, heavily tattooed, manic-pixie-dream-girl bounces toward the reception, and apparently she’s going to do your piece.
 Her golden septum shines in the fluorescents, and you wonder if that’ll be enough to distract you from the overwhelming pain you’ll soon experience.
 You decide yeah, probably, because you’re just that type of romantic.
 You hear kids ask the usual, “Does it hurt?”
 “How many do you have?”
 “What should I get?” while trying to decide how big you want your beautiful mistake to be—three or ten inches…Hmm.

 You go with the smallest option they print out for you, because you don’t want to chicken out when you’ve already paid the nonrefundable deposit.
-And the hefty bodybuilder sweating all over the parchment-lined dentist chair isn’t helping you calm your nerves.
-Even when manic-pixie-dream-girl smiles at you after you approve of her trace.
+And the hefty bodybuilder sweating all over the parchment-lined dentist chair isn’t helping you calm your nerves, even though the manic-pixie-dream-girl smiled at you after you approved of her trace.

 Along the rollercoaster ride formally called the tattooing process, you’ll see all types of people.
 They’ll be the guys that pretend to fall asleep, complete with a snore and the shock of waking up somewhere in the middle of the piece with a “Shit, sorry man.
 Totally fell asleep there.
 Hah.”
 The tattooist will then nod, smile, and roll their eyes when they flinch violently while they “go back to napping.”